 Face coverings became mandatory in UK shops and supermarkets from 24 July 2020.
-They are commonly worn for indoor public settings and sometimes outdoors too.
+They were commonly worn for indoor public settings and sometimes outdoors too.

 Following this guidance, the wearing of masks was adopted to varying degrees by the British public and some people will also wear a mask outdoors or in cars.

 More than 150 Comparative Studies and Articles on Mask Ineffectiveness and Harms